Luka-Sicic/FinalsProject/README.md

 └── Shaders/       # Custom ShaderLab / HLSL shaders
 ```

-> Note: Folder names may vary — update to match your actual structure.
+> Note: Folder names may vary — the project is still a work in progress.

 ## Author